MonitSharma/Anime-and-Kdrama/README.md

-# Anime-List
+# Anime-List and K-Drama

 Hey!
-I'm making this for all the anime lovers.
-It includes anime series and movies of all genres
+I'm making this for all the anime and kdrama lovers.
+It includes anime series, dramas and movies of all genres

 ![Images](https://i.pinimg.com/originals/f1/6e/dc/f16edcb49c56db043bef00f778ad4496.jpg)